box/box-python-sdk-gen/docs/file_versions.md

   - Used as `file_version_id` in path `path` of the API call
 - request_body `UpdateFileVersionByIdRequestBodyArg`
   - Used as requestBody for the API call
+- headers `UpdateFileVersionByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns